google/turbinia/docs/install.md

 *    `pip install .[local]`

 ### 3. Run Redis and Turbinia

+Start any workers and servers in their own separate screen/tmux windows.

 *    `redis-server` to start Redis server.
 *    `turbiniactl -C -S server` to start Turbinia server.
 *    `turbiniactl -C celeryworker` to start Turbinia Celery worker.